Editor's pick — niche/condition mattress

 Mid-Tier: Garmin Vivosmart 5 ($149) or Oura Ring ($299)

-At this tier, the choice is primarily comfort vs ecosystem.
-Garmin wearables integrate sleep data with training load metrics — particularly valuable for athletes who want to correlate training stress with recovery quality.
+At this tier, the choice is primarily comfort vs system.
+Garmin wearables integrate sleep data with training load metrics - particularly valuable for athletes who want to correlate training stress with recovery quality.
 The Vivosmart 5 does not require a subscription for sleep data.

 The Oura Ring at $299 (plus subscription after year one) offers the best pure sleep tracking accuracy in the consumer market.
 For people who want maximum sleep data quality and find wrist wearables uncomfortable during sleep, the ring is the right choice at this price point.